-If you hold your shares in "street name" (i.e., your shares are held in an account maintained by a bank, broker or other nominee), and want to attend the Annual Meeting online by webcast (with the ability to ask a question and/or vote, if you choose to do so) you have two options:

-1) Register in advance of the meeting
+If you hold your shares in "street name" (i.e., your shares are held in an account maintained by a bank, broker or other nominee), and want to attend the Annual Meeting online by webcast, you must register in advance of the meeting.

-Submit proof of your proxy power (legal proxy) from your broker or bank reflecting your holdings in WashREIT along with your name and email address to Computershare.
+To register to attend the Annual Meeting online by webcast, you must submit proof of your proxy power (legal proxy) reflecting your holdings in Elme along with your name and email address to Computershare.
 Requests for registration must be labeled as "Legal Proxy" and be received no later than 5:00 p.m.
-Eastern Time, on May 23, 2022.
+Eastern Time, on May 22, 2023.